[go: up one dir, main page]

 Patent examiners make up the bulk of the employees at USPTO.
 They hold degrees in various scientific disciplines, but do not necessarily hold law degrees.
 Unlike patent examiners, trademark examiners must be licensed attorneys.[citation needed]

 All examiners work under a strict, "count"-based production system.[46]
-For every application, "counts" are earned by composing, filing, and mailing a first Office action on the merits, and upon disposal of an application.
+For every application, "counts" are earned by composing, filing, and mailing a first office action on the merits, and upon disposal of an application.

 Prior to 2012, decisions of patent examiners could be appealed to the Board of Patent Appeals and Interferences, an administrative law body of the USPTO.
 Decisions of the BPAI could further be appealed to the United States Court of Appeals for the Federal Circuit, or a civil suit could be brought against the Commissioner of Patents in the United States District Court for the Eastern District of Virginia.[51]
 The United States Supreme Court may ultimately decide on a patent case.
 Under the America Invents Act, the BPAI was converted to the Patent Trial and Appeal Board or "PTAB".[52]